lmcai/PhyloHerb/README.md

 # PhyloHerb
 **Phylo**genomic Analysis Pipeline for **Herb**arium Specimens

 This bioinformatic tutorial provides detailed guidance to process **genome skimming** data collected from herbarium specimens.
-The outcomes include plastid genome (plastome) assemblies, mitochondrial genome assemblies, nuclear 35S ribosomal DNAs (NTS+ETS+18S+ITS1+5.8S+ITS2+25S), alignments of gene and intergenic regions, and a species tree.
+The outcomes include the plastid genome (plastome) assemblies, mitochondrial genome assemblies, nuclear 35S ribosomal DNAs (NTS+ETS+18S+ITS1+5.8S+ITS2+25S), alignments of gene and intergenic regions, and a species tree.
 Combined with the morphological and distribution data from herbarium specimens, this approach provides an unparalleled opportunity to study **taxonomy, biogeography, and macroevolution with nearly complete taxon sampling**.

 We have tested this pipeline in the Barbados Cherry family Malpighiaceae, Clusiaceae, and several groups of algae.
-Each of these datasets contains hundreds to thousands of species and our pipeline extracts ample data to resolve both recent radiations (e.g., *Bunchosia*, Malpighiaceae >135 sp within 10 Myr) and ancient divergences (e.g., the divergence of red algea at hundreds of millions of years ago).
+Each of these datasets contains hundreds to thousands of species and our pipeline extracts ample data to resolve both recent radiations (e.g., *Bunchosia*, Malpighiaceae >135 sp within 10 Myr) and ancient divergences (e.g., the divergence of red algea hundreds of millions of years ago).

 ## I. Prerequisites
 To process large datasets (>20 sp), high performance cluster is recommended.
-Mac and PC can suffer from insufficient memory during the assembly, alignment, and phylogenetic reconstruction.
+Mac and PC can suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
 Installation instructions for some of the following software can be found [here](/botany2021_tutorial/README.md).

 ### Assembly
 1. [GetOrganelle v1.7.0+](https://github.com/Kinggerm/GetOrganelle)